ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 ## Sampling

 To protect ourselves from an excessively large number of spans, we can do sampling.
-It is supported in the go sdk: [doc](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#Sampler).
+It is supported in the Go SDK: [doc](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#Sampler).
 The sampler can be flexibly configured — we need to understand what sampling policy will be best for us.

-General [doc](https://opentelemetry.io/docs/languages/go/sampling/) about sampling in open telemetry.
+General [doc](https://opentelemetry.io/docs/languages/go/sampling/) about sampling in Open Telemetry.

 Terminology: if we take a span (make a decision to ship it), we *sample* it.
 If we discard a span, we do not *sample* it.